How To Include Family in Your Elopement

 4. Include your Family by Printing Them Out

-Zoom has become the go-to for virtual gatherings, but it’s not the only option you’ve got, particularly if you don’t need to interact with those viewing your ceremony.
+Zoom has become the go-to for virtual gatherings, but it’s not the only option you’ve got.
+Particularly if you don’t need to interact with those viewing your ceremony.
 Twitch, Youtube, Vimeo, Facebook—all provide a platform to livestream your event, giving friends and family the chance to watch you tie the knot and exchange promises.
 Twitch and Facebook have text chat options so you can go back and read their well-wishes as you view your ceremony after your big day.
 If you want voice interaction, you have several options there as well:

 • Skype: supports 50 people